In a country steeped in myth and legend, Wexford’s history is no exception.

 St Iberius Church, Main Street

 Saint Iberius Church of Ireland is situated on the site of the early Christian missionary Iubhars’ church.
 The name Iberius is used in other forms such as Saint Ibar or St. Ivers.
-The present building is of a 1760 style and contains memorials to several notable Wexford people
+The present building was built in the 18th century and features a late-Georgian style interior and 19th-century Venetian Renaissance exterior.
+This building contains memorials to several notable Wexford people

 The National Opera House